hbc/NGS_Data_Analysis_Course/sessionV/README.md

+### Session V: ChIP-Seq and Closing Remarks

-###This directory contains all materials for the NGS Data Analysis Course for Session V.
+This directory contains all materials for the NGS Data Analysis Course for Session V.

  **The following folders can be found within this directory:**